73-year-old woman attempting to go up stairs during Bronx power outage dies after oxygen tank runs out

 "It's very hard, you take certain things for granted -- being able to walk into your bedroom and turn the TV on," said Gray.

-Co-Op Police say the building association rooms are open as warming centers for residents.
+Co-Op City Police say the building association rooms are open as warming centers for residents.

 MORE NEWS | NY father-to-be killed, brother injured when gender reveal device explodes